shahrinsaat/hello-world/README.md

 # hello-world

 testing github

-kecik
-12 years old
-malaysia
+hi there, i'm kecik. i am 12 years old and i am from malaysia. since malaysia is quite hot, i love to eat ice kacang or known as ABC.